nextbreakpoint/nextfractal/README.md

 NextFractal depends on several thirdparty libraries including FreeImage, FFmpeg, ANTLR, RichTextFX, ControlsFX and software from Apache Software Foundation.

-NextFractal contains code code ported from original C/C++ code of open source projects Xaos and ContextFree.
+NextFractal contains code ported to Java from C/C++ code of open source projects Xaos and ContextFree.

 ## DESCRIPTION

 NextFractal is an application for creating Fractals and other algorithmically generated images.
 Images are generated processing a script and some user provided parameters depending on the selected grammar.

 NextFractal is currently able to interpret M scripts and CFDG scripts.
 The M scripts are based on a domain specific language for creating Mandelbrot, Julia and Fatou Sets.
 The CFDG scripts are based on a context-free grammar for creating geometric shapes using an iterative process.

 NextFractal provides also tools for exploring Mandelbrot, Julia and Fatou Sets, browsing images, creating time based and events based animations, and rendering image and video files.
 NextFractal exports image as PNG files, and videos as AVI or Quicktime files.